 ASU DATAVERSE Research Data Repository Service

-ASU Library's research data repository (powered by Harvard’s Dataverse software) helps ASU affiliated researchers share, store, preserve, cite, explore, and make research data accessible and discoverable.
-Dataverse is a dedicated research data management service platform that serves in the publication and reuse phase of the research data lifecycle and works in concert with the ASU Digital Repository ecosystem to present a more complete picture of ASU’s scholarly activities.
+ASU Library's research data repository (powered by Harvard’s Dataverse software) helps ASU-affiliated researchers meet funder, publisher, and institutional requirements to make research data accessible and discoverable.
+Dataverse works in concert with the ASU Digital Repository ecosystem to present a more complete picture of ASU’s scholarly activities.

-- Makes data available to others and allows for the replication of others' work more easily.
+- Make research data available to others and allow for the replication of others' work more easily.

 - Link your research datasets and supplementary materials to your articles and institutional repository submissions.

 - Write Dataverse into your proposal data management plan with the DMPTool.
 (Use 'institutional sign in' and select Arizona State University)